What causes internal and external hemorrhoids and simple ways to treat them

 Sitz.
 A sitz bath is a warm water bath for the buttocks and hips (the name comes from the German "sitzen," meaning "to sit").
 It can relieve itching, irritation, and spasms of the sphincter muscle.
 Pharmacies sell small plastic tubs that fit over a toilet seat, or you can sit in a regular bathtub with a few inches of warm water.
 Most experts recommend a 20-minute sitz bath after each bowel movement and two or three times a day in addition.
 Take care to gently pat the anal area dry afterward; do not rub or wipe hard.
 You can also use a hair dryer to dry the area.

 Seek topical relief for hemorrhoids.
 Over-the-counter hemorrhoid creams containing a local anesthetic can temporarily soothe pain.
 Creams and suppositories containing hydrocortisone are also effective, but don't use them for more than a week at a time, because they can cause the skin to atrophy.
 Witch hazel wipes (Tucks) are soothing and have no harmful effects.
 A small ice pack placed against the anal area for a few minutes can also help reduce pain and swelling.
 Finally, sitting on a cushion rather than a hard surface helps reduce the swelling of existing hemorrhoids and prevents the formation of new ones.

 Treat the clot.
 When an external hemorrhoid forms a blood clot, the pain can be excruciating.
-If the clot has been present for longer than two days, apply home treatments for the symptoms while waiting for it to go away on its own.
+If pain is tolerable and the clot has been present for longer than two days, apply home treatments for the symptoms while waiting for it to go away on its own.
 If the clot is more recent, the hemorrhoid can be surgically removed or the clot withdrawn from the vein in a minor office procedure performed by a surgeon.

 Rubber band ligation of hemorrhoid